paldepind/paldepind.github.io/content/post/introducing-jabz.md

 These names make sense for the list instance of monoid where `empty` gives the empty list and `concat` does list concatenation.
 However, for other instances they are very awkward.
-One example is the `Max` monoid whose elements are number and where infinity is the identity element and the merge operation returns the minimum of two numbers.
+One example is the `Max` monoid whose elements are numbers and where infinity is the identity element and the merge operation returns the minimum of two numbers.
 In this case `empty` is a very counterintuitive name for a function that returns infinity.

 In Jabz the monoid methods are instead called `identity` and `combine`.
-These names are just as abstract as the concept monoid itself.
-This ensures that no specific instances of Monoid ends up with non-intuitive names.
+These names should be fairly easy to understand while ensuring that no specific instances of Monoid ends up with non-intuitive names.
+The idea is that abstract concepts should have abstract names.

 ## Speedy applicatives